p114514-new/p114514-new.github.io/_pages/about.md

   - /about.html
 ---

 🏫-  I am currently a PhD student in [Advanced Computing Architecture Team](https://github.com/ACAT-SCUT), South China University of Technology(SCUT).
-I am also a senior member in [Oneslab](https://oneslab.github.io/) and [Entroplay Intelligence Lab](https://entroplay.ai/).
+I am also a cofounder of [Entroplay Intelligence Lab](https://entroplay.ai/) and a senior member in [Oneslab](https://oneslab.github.io/).

 🔬-  My research is mostly about MLLMs.
 I am particularly interested in multimodal RAG, long-term memory agents, and world models.